What are the benefits of deep frying food?

 Tender end product

-With many appliances such as ovens and microwaves, cooking food for too long can have dire consequences.
+With many appliances such as commercial ovens and microwaves, cooking food for too long can have dire consequences.
 As well as possibly burning, food tends to dry out if left exposed to heated air for too long.
-This is certainly not what chefs want to be sending to their customers and plays into the benefit of deep fryers.
+This is certainly not what chefs want to be sent to their customers and plays into the benefit of commercial deep fryers.

 No matter how long you deep fry something, it will continue to hold its moisture within the inner layer.
 Fish, chicken, ice cream – it’s all locked in!
 The outer layer would eventually become inedible if left, but this doesn’t affect what’s inside.

 Most of us love the smell and taste of a freshly fried chip.
 As customers unwrap their fish and chips, you want the surrounding fats and oils to have sealed in the flavour so when someone takes a bite, it releases a burst of flavour.
-This is how foods that have been deep fried taste better than other cooking methods to some people.
+This is how foods that have been deep-fried taste better than other cooking methods to some people.
+Food cooked in commercial kitchen equipment will always taste better.